Find out what payments and services are available to help when your family uses child care.

 When we’ve finalised your claim, we’ll send you an assessment notice to let you know the outcome.
 Your notice will tell you:

-- if you’re eligible
+- whether you’re eligible

-- the child care fee assistance you’ll get
+- the amount of CCS you’ll get

 - the annual cap that applies to you